neomad-team/neomad.org/readme.md

     pip install -r requirements.txt
     cp settings.example.py settings.py

+If don't have a MongoDB running you can easily run one with `docker-compose up -d`.

+You should now be able to run your server with `python app.py`.
+Open your browser at http://localhost:5000

 ### Full Docker Installation

 You can install the database and the server with Docker.
-In which case you don't need to do any of the steps above, you won't need Python nor a virtualenv.
+In which case you don't need to do any of the steps above, you won't need anything like Python or a virtualenv.

+Create the settings.py file: `cp settings.example.py settings.py`.

-Just add the server setup to your Docker Compose:
+And add the server setup to your Docker Compose: `cp docker-compose.server.yml docker-compose.override.yml`.

-    cp docker-compose.server.yml docker-compose.override.yml

 Then run `docker-compose up` and open your browser at http://localhost:5000.
-You still may tune your settings with the section below.

-You may then access your python service machine with `docker-compose exec -it web` (you may need it to create a user for example).
+You can access your python server machine with `docker-compose exec -it web` (you may need it to create a user for example).

+The sources in your docker server are in the _/app_ folder (`cd /app`).

 ## Configuring

 In the previous commands you created a file called _settings.py_ at the root of the project.
 Tune your settings there.

-## Running the project

-### MongoDB

-If you want to use MongoDB with docker, a _docker-compose_ file is ready.
-Run `docker-compose up` to install and start the database.

-### Python server

-Simply run `app.py` to have a running server.
-You can then open [http://localhost:5000](http://localhost:5000).
+## Extra commands

 ### Creating a user